RalphORama/ralphdrake.com/src/markdown/projects.md

 ### Accomplishments

-Norf Entertainment is a multimedia production company created by me and Adrian Anderson.
+Norf Entertainment is a multimedia production company Adrian Anderson and I created.
 Its members are some of the best friends I made at the first college I attended.
 We are currently working on creating the first season of our untitled sketch comedy show.

 ### Notes